InjectiveLabs/docs/source/includes/_overview.md

 Insurance Fund Profit = $2,100 * 0.5 = $1,050
 ```

 When your position falls below the maintenance margin ratio, the position can and likely will be liquidated by anyone running the liquidator bot.
 You will loose your entire position and all funds remaining in the position.
-What happens on-chain is that automatically a reduce-only market order of the same size as the position is created.
+On-chain, a reduce-only market order of the same size as the position is automatically created.
 The market order will have a worst price defined as _Infinity_ or _0_, implying it will be matched at whatever prices are available in the order book.

 One key difference is that the payout from executing the reduce-only market order will not go towards the position owner.
 Instead, half of the remaining funds are transferred to the liquidator bot and the other half is transferred to the insurance fund.

 If the payout in the position was negative, i.e., the position's negative PNL was greater than its margin, then the insurance fund will cover the missing funds.

-Also note that liquidations are executed immediately in a block before any other order matching occurs.
+Note: liquidations are executed immediately in a block before any other order matching occurs.

 ## Fee Discounts

 Fee discounts are enabled by looking at the past trailing 30 day window.
-So long as you meet both conditions for a tier (past fees paid **AND** staked amount), you will receive the respective discounts.
+As long as you meet both conditions for a tier (volume traded **AND** staked amount), you will receive the respective discounts.

 - Note that there is a caching mechanism in place which can take up to one day to before being updated with a new tier.
 - Negative maker fee markets are not eligible for discounts.
-- If the fee discount proposal was passed less than 30 days ago, the fee paid requirement is ignored so we don't unfairly penalize people who onboard immediately.

 ## Funding Rate

 The hourly funding rate on perpetual markets determines the percentage that traders on one side have to pay to the other side each hour.
-If the rate is positive, longs are paying shorts.
-If the rate is negative shorts are paying longs.
-The further trade prices within that hour deviated from the mark price, the higher the funding rate will be up to a maximum of 0.0625% (1.5% per day).
+If the rate is positive, longs pay shorts.
+If the rate is negative, shorts pay longs.
+The further trade prices deviate from the mark price within the hour, the higher the funding rate will be up to a maximum of 0.0625% (1.5% per day).

 ## Closing a Position